ClareMSYanGit/Interop-TestSuites/SharePoint/Docs/SharePointTestSuiteDeploymentGuide.md

 **-SharePointCommonConfiguration.ps1**      |  A library that contains common functions for configuring the SUT.
 **-SharePointTestSuite.config**             |  The configuration file to store all configuration resources.
 **- Source**                                |  A folder with Microsoft Visual Studio solution that contains the source code for the test suites.
-**- Common**                                |  A folder with Visual Studio projects that contains the source code that are common to the test suites.
+**- Common**                                |  A folder with Visual Studio projects that contains the common source code for the test suites.
 **- SharePointCommonConfiguration. deployment.ptfconfig** | The common configuration file.
 **-SharePointServerProtocolTestSuites.sln**               |    A Visual Studio solution that contains projects of the protocol test suites source code.
 **- MS-XXXX**                                             |    A folder with the MS-XXXX test suite source code.